Code-Institute-Submissions/MS2-Fund-Holiday/README.md

 Currently the information is accquired from Google in the outsourced location and the Home Location then verifies it to google country by country and fund by fund every holiday.

 ###  Head of FA
-As a user I would like a quick and easy way to validate Japanes holidays as I have given assurances to a Japanese client that we will stop forgetting their holidays.
+As a user I would like a quick and easy way to validate Japanese holidays as I have given assurances to a Japanese client that we will stop forgetting their holidays.
 This also causes internal issues with different department like security pricing who lose significant time when things that should price automaticaaly don't and when things price that shouldn't have.
 I would like to see my teams improve their processes around holidays, move away from manually searching to eradicate unnecessary, preventable issues and spend the saved time on more value added activities.